|

 Spain and Italy."
 (Reference).

-the charge with IPTV, there is a big market for IPTV in the enterprise
+the charge regarding IPTV, there is also a big market for IPTV in the

 A business can even use IPTV technology for in-store and on-premises

 communication.
-(Reference.)
-This type of IPTV system might be able to
+(That type of IPTV system might be able to

 (1) In March, 1998, the former Cable & Wireless Hongkong Telecom